 Although rare, chapped lips can be caused by an iron deficiency.
-Generally, this will be accompanied by other notable effects, including fatigue, headaches, and constant feelings of grogginess.
+Generally, this will be accompanied by other noticeable symptoms, including fatigue, headaches, and constant feelings of grogginess.

 Women are more prone to this condition than men, especially if they have recently switched to a vegetarian or vegan diet.
-Don’t despair, however, as there are many food sources and you can also try iron supplementation.
+It’s easily remedied, so don’t freak out.
+There are many food sources that are high in iron, and you can also take iron supplements.

-It’s tempting to lick your lips when they’re dry.
-It’s almost an instinctive act, and one that provides you with some temporary relief.
-However, it’s one of the worst things that you can do and in many individuals, it is the direct cause of their persistent chapped lips.
+It’s so tempting to lick your lips when they’re dry.
+It’s almost instinctual.
+Sure, it provides you with some temporary relief.
+But don’t do it!!
+It’s one of the worst things that you can do and often the culprit for causing persistent chapped lips.

-This won’t help if you have chapped lips right now and they are showing no sign of healing.
-But if you’ve had chapped lips for a long time and they are showing some signs of recovery, it could be time to exfoliate and remove the dead skin that has built up over time.
+Exfoliation won’t help if you have chapped lips right now and they are showing no sign of healing.
+But if you’ve had chapped lips for a long time and they are showing some signs of recovery, it could be time to exfoliate and remove the dead skin that has built up into an unattractive crust.

 If not, you may slow the healing process and your lips will be left feeling dry and gritty.
 Check out the Snow Lip Care range to benefit from an instantly soothing, exfoliating, sugar-based scrub.